Chuanlong-Zang/Denavit-Hartenberg-calculator/README.md

 ## Usage

+Given some known real values and some unknown parameterized values, this script first lists the individual coordinate transformation between links i and (i-1) to make sure things go right; and calculates the overall transformation between links 1 and 4.
+In fact, an arbitrary transformation can also be calculated.

+Follow the steps:

 1. Adjust the parameters in the beginning of the script.
 2. Adjust what you need as the result.
 3. Run and get the result!